Welcome to our website

 Facebook

 On our Facebook page you can keep up to date with what is happening in our church family and also view our streamed Sunday morning services.
-It can be accessed by clicking on the small blue Facebook logo wherever it pops up on this site or by visting https://www.facebook.com/martinwaymethodist or by searching for @martinwaymethodist in a browser or on Facebook itself.
+It can be accessed by clicking on the small blue Facebook logo wherever it pops up on this site or by visiting https://www.facebook.com/martinwaymethodist or by searching for @martinwaymethodist in a browser or on Facebook itself.